-Of the seven current members of the Corporation's Board of Directors, none (0%) are women.
-Of the seven executive officers of the Corporation, none (0%) are women.
+Of the nine current members of the Corporation's Board of Directors, one (11.1%) is a woman.
+Of the nine executive officers of the Corporation (including officers that are also directors), one (11.1%) is a women.

 The Corporation's Employment Policy, which is set forth in its Manual of Corporate Policies and Practices, states that "The Company is committed to the removal of employment-related barriers which may inhibit the recruitment and retention of women, persons with disabilities, members of visible minorities and Aboriginal persons."
-In order to promote diversity, the Company has begun to consider more consciously the level of representation of women, and other under-represented groups, when identifying candidates for positions as officers.
+In order to promote diversity, the Corporation has begun to consider more consciously the level of representation of women, and other under-represented groups, when identifying candidates for positions as officers.
 Once candidates are identified, as stated in the Corporation's Employment Policy: "The fundamental principle of the Company's Employment Policy is that all employment decisions should be made on the basis of merit."